Dias-Lab/EquilibraTor/README.md

                         Step number to end at (1-based) -as, --all_steps      List of Equilibrator steps and exit
 ```

-If you want to run EquilibraTor only for a protein, for the first time:
+Note that only the protein file is required as input.

+To show the EquilibraTor steps to be performed for a protein file:

 ```Text
 python EquilibraTor.py -p example_protein.pdb -as